 Date of Authorship for this Version

 Morley, John D., "The Separation of Funds and Managers: A Theory of Investment Fund Structure and Regulation" (2014).
 Faculty Scholarship Series.
-Paper 4918.
+4918.